rst2pdf/rst2pdf/README.rst

     $ git clone https://github.com/rst2pdf/rst2pdf
     $ cd rst2pdf
-    $ git checkout <desired-branch> # if you want something other than master
+    $ git checkout <desired-branch> # if you want something other than main
     $ pipx install .[aafiguresupport,mathsupport,plantumlsupport,rawhtmlsupport,sphinx,svgsupport]

 If you intend to work on rst2pdf's source code, see ``doc/DEVELOPERS.rst``.